root-foundation/root/README.md

 UBE will unite humanity and give *each* person a strong safety net to realize their potential.

-- (todo) Something about NetworkToken representing that we are in this together.
+- (transition: economic system is but a *small part* in our much larger problem).

 ## Imbalance